berkbacalan/book-api/README.md

 ## To run the project

 The project uses MongoDB as a database and FastApi as a backend framework.
 You may easily run the project with Docker.
-Run the command below
+Run the command below in the book-api folder

 ````
 docker-compose up --build -d